 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Cast in Honor

-This fantasy is a paperback edition that was published by Mira on November 24, 2015 and has 512 pages.
+fantasy that was published by Mira on November 24, 2015 and has 512 pages.